 Marisha's plant nursery offers many of the varieties that are highlighted as reliable producers in this series.
 Plants are available by appointment or at our plant sales.

 Marisha moved from the Wild Thyme Farm in Western Washington to Portland, OR in 2010 to develop an example of how permaculture can be applied in an urban setting.
-Together with her partner, Zane Ingersoll, Marisha has been demonstrating their low impact lifestyle through the remodel and retrofit of their home and their permaculture landscaping choices.
+Together with her partner, Zane Ingersoll, she has been demonstrating their low impact lifestyle through the remodel and retrofit of their home and their permaculture landscaping choices.
 Marisha and Zane grow most of their own food on their urban lot, capture rainwater to support the needs of the landscape, raise heirloom rabbits and chickens, welcome in wildlife, generate most of their soil fertility onsite, and share the surplus with their neighbors and community.
-Marisha maintains a seed exchange and permaculture plant nursery onsite.
-Plants are available from August - June.
+She maintains a seed exchange and permaculture plant nursery onsite.
+Plants are available throughout the year.
 Check our upcoming events page for future plant sales.
 Marisha has been cultivating numerous medicinal herbs on site and has some herbal products available by special request.

 Marisha Auerbach in the News

 If you are looking for unique permaculture plants and heirloom vegetables in the Portland, OR area, look no further!
 Marisha has been collecting useful plants including perennial vegetables, medicinal herbs, nitrogen fixers, dynamic accumulators, insectary plants, edible flowers, groundcovers, and berry bushes, and culinary herbs for the past decade.
 Our plants are available by appointment or during our seasonal plant sales in the Spring and Fall.